-In recent years, I supervised independent research and honors theses on the partial configuration spaces and r-immersions, Tverberg Conjecture and functor calculus, topological data analysis, Frobenius algebras and TQFTs, Khovanov homology and functor calculus, algebraic topology, Hochschild homology, differential geometry, advanced ODEs, math behind Google, knot theory, and cryptography.
+I supervised independent research and honors theses on partial configuration spaces and r-immersions, Tverberg Conjecture and functor calculus, topological data analysis, Frobenius algebras and TQFTs, Khovanov homology and functor calculus, algebraic topology, Hochschild homology, differential geometry, advanced ODEs, math behind Google, knot theory, and cryptography.

-In spring 2020, I taught a class on Mathematics and Politics in Wellesley’s First Year Seminar program.
-I also taught a short workshop version of this class in summer 2019 and taugh the full class again in summer 2020 (check out the teaching modules the students in this summer class made).
+Since 2019, I have taught a class on Mathematics and Politics several times (including in Wellesley’s First Year Seminar program and as a short workshop .
+Check out the teaching modules the students made in two of those classes.

 I co-founded the Institute for Mathematics and Democracy in 2019.